Intervention into Texas CPS cases

 -the person who has the exclusive right to designate the primary residence of the child has voluntarily relinquished the primary care and possession of the child for at least six months, and the modification is in the best interests of the child

 If you do not provide sufficient facts to support your petition's above allegations, the court will deny your request to hold a hearing to modify the prior court order.
-On the other hand, if the court determines that there is sufficient factual basis to hold a hearing date and time will be sent to you and any other party to the case notifying you of when a hearing will be held.
+On the other hand, if the court determines that there is sufficient factual basis, a hearing date and time will be sent to you and any other party to the case notifying you of when a hearing will be held.

 What other considerations do you need to be mindful of when intervening in a CPS case?